 TCU Community Supports Spirited Alumnus Dale Young

-Dale Young has supported TCU for his whole life and Horned Frogs recently supported him in return.
-While concerns about the new coronavirus ramped up in Fort Worth and most residents started to quarantine at home, Young had to rush to the hospital for open heart surgery.
+Dale Young ’66 has supported TCU his whole life and Horned Frogs recently supported him in return.
+While concerns about COVID-19 ramped up in Fort Worth and most residents started to quarantine at home, Young rushed to the hospital for open heart surgery.
 After two weeks of slow recovery with no visitors allowed, friends found his house burglarized the night before he was cleared to return home.

 On the funding page Nespeca wrote, “If you know Dale, you know he would do this for all of us without blinking an eye.
 He is one of the most caring and compassionate people we know.”